daryllabar/CanvasAppPackager/README.md

+# DEPRECATED/UNSUPOPRTED
+Microsoft has developed their own tool that performs this action.
+As such, I will not be making any further changes to this project.
+Please change over to using theres: https://github.com/microsoft/PowerApps-Language-Tooling

 # CanvasAppPackager
 Tool used to Extract Canvas Apps, to be pushed into source control, and repackage it to be pushed to the cloud.
 Basically a Power Apps version of the CRM SolutionPackager.